 Carl Zeiss Planar converted to M Mount 1,4/50 T* for Contax/Yashica, conversion by Skyllaney

 The Carl Zeiss Planar 50/1.4 lens for Contax/Yashica is an interesting iteration of the Planar design.
 The objective to combine the fast f/1.4 aperture with excellent rendering might have been the reason for adding the seventh lens.
-The Planar was launched in 1975, according to the lens-db website, so its design is about 50 years old.
+Zeiss launched Planar in 1975, according to the lens-db website, so its design is about 50 years old.
 In this respect, this Planar is another shining example of the prodigious decade of SLR and SLR lens progress between the late 1960s and the late 1970s.
-The Planar was discontinued after 2000 when the whole RTS system with the C/Y mount was replaced by the (tragically failed) Contax N system.
+The Planar was discontinued after 2000.
+At that time the whole RTS system with the C/Y mount was replaced by the (tragically failed) Contax N system.

 Contax Planar 50/1.4: Technical data, scope of delivery, price and availability

 The Zeiss-branded Contax Planar 50/1.4 is not a particularly small or lightweight lens.
-In fact, it is bigger than most rangefinder lenses with a length of 59mm (from mount to front, a total of 68mm) and a diameter of 63mm – all measures are given for the Skyllaney conversion.
+In fact, it is bigger than most rangefinder lenses with a length of 59mm (from mount to front, a total of 68mm) and a diameter of 63mm.
+All measures apply for for the Skyllaney conversion.
 Because of the used adapter and the rangefinder coupling, the conversion is bigger and heavier than the original SLR lens.
 The lens came from Skyllaney in Scotland with the original, nice Contax front cap and a new, all-metal M-mount rear cap.
 Weight with both caps is 427 grams (25g less with a standard plastic rear cap).
-The lens was sold without a lens hood.
+The lens came without a lens hood.
 I added, thanks to the advice of the incredibly kind and helpful Skyllaney owner Christopher Andreyo, a cheap third-party screw-in vented hood.

 The lens is no longer available new, and there is little chance of finding old new stock.
 But you might be lucky on the second-hand market from €300 upward.
 As the lens was made in large quantities, and there will still be many of them around.
-Allow another £800 for the conversion in Scotland (not necessary, however, if you do not need rangefinder coupling – a good €150 Novoflex adapter will do) plus possible import duties if you order from the EU.
+Allow another £800 for the conversion in Scotland.
+This not necessary, however, if you do not need rangefinder coupling – a good €150 Novoflex adapter will do.
+Plus possible import duties if you order from the EU.
 So, all in all, this vintage lens is definitely no bargain.

 Contax Planar 50/1.4: Optics and rendering

-Lens design: The Contax Planar 50/1.4 is a straightforward design but, at the same time, represents a deviation from the standard Planar because it comprises seven lenses (instead of six; three are in the front part and four in the rear part), you can access the technical documentation from Zeiss here.
+The Contax Planar 50/1.4 is a straightforward design but, at the same time, represents a deviation from the standard Planar because it comprises seven lenses (instead of six; three are in the front part and four in the rear part), you can access the technical documentation from Zeiss here.
 Two lenses are a cemented doublet.
-It is, all in all, a pretty symmetrical layout and gets by without floating elements and aspheres (remember, it was introduced in 1975 and thus developed in the early 70s).
+It is, all in all, a pretty symmetrical layout.
+It gets by without floating elements and aspheres (remember, it was introduced in 1975 and thus developed in the early 70s).
 The Planar has a 47-degree angle of view and is similar to many contemporary fast standard lenses.
-In its design, it reminds me very much of my Olympus OM Zuiko 50/1.4; unfortunately, I had no opportunity yet for a direct comparison.
+In its design, it reminds me very much of my Olympus OM Zuiko 50/1.4.
+Unfortunately, I had no opportunity yet for a direct comparison.

-Chromatic aberration: The Planar draws nicely in all lighting situations, and even in tricky settings, I have so far not noticed lateral chromatic aberration.
-The notorious branches against the sky are in saturated black, and specular lights have no colour fringes in and out of focus.
+The Planar draws nicely in all lighting situations.
+Even in tricky settings, I have so far not noticed lateral chromatic aberration.
+The notorious branches against the sky are in saturated black.
+Specular lights have no colour fringes in and out of focus.
 Even if you count in that the 50mm focal length has been very well studied over the decades and that 50mm is not all too complicated to design without CA, you might send a nod of approval to Carl Zeiss.
 They did a good job with this lens.

-Sharpness: Here, we can see the design age of this lens.
+Here, we can see the design age of this lens.
 The Contax Planar 50/1.4 is not super sharp at maximum aperture.
 Fully open, it is quite good in the centre, but not great off-axis.
 This is a result of a general lack of contrast until f/2.8 or so, caused by spherical aberration.
-Resolution seems good, however, so you can use this lens from wide open at infinity as long as ultimate crispness is not required.
+Resolution seems good, however.
+You can use this lens from wide open at infinity as long as you don’t need ultimate crispness.
 More caveats apply at short distances.
 Close-up performance at 0.45 metres is not great right until you stopped down to f/5.6 in my eyes.
 I have the impression that my lens performs a bit better on the M10 than the one which was used for this interesting review on a Sony body.

 Contax Planar 50/1.4: Mechanics and handling

-Overall appearance: The Contax Zeiss Planar 50/1.4 cannot deny its roots as an SLR lens.
-It was obviously not designed to be very small.
+The Contax Zeiss Planar 50/1.4 cannot deny its roots as an SLR lens.
+Its creators obviously didn’t design it to be very small.
 Also, the position of the aperture ring near the mount is unusual for a rangefinder lens (they have the aperture ring normally towards the front).
 Both rings are equipped with a rubber surface to improve grip.
 The lens has a standard 55-mm filter thread.
-More remarkable: The Skyllaney adapter for M mount includes the rangefinder coupling, and it is permanently linked to the Contax lens.
+More remarkable: The Skyllaney adapter for M mount includes the rangefinder coupling.
+And it is permanently linked to the Contax lens.
 In this combination, the whole adapted lens looks very coherent.

-My verdict, handling: If you have no problems with a somewhat bigger and heavier lens and if you can live with some viewfinder blockage (not entirely unusual for an experienced rangefinder user, but uncommon for a 50mm lens), the Contax Zeiss Planar 50/1.4 is a joy to use.
-It radiates high precision and can be used intuitively.
+If you have no problems with a somewhat bigger and heavier lens and if you can live with some viewfinder blockage (not entirely unusual for an experienced rangefinder user, but uncommon for a 50mm lens), the Contax Zeiss Planar 50/1.4 is a joy to use.
+It radiates high precision, and you can use it intuitively.
 A very well-made donor lens and an outstanding conversion combine to form a real gem.

 Contax Planar converted to M Mount 50/1.4: Alternatives